UBC-MDS/english-score-predictor/README.md

 ## ©️ License

+This project is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-This project is released under the MIT License, promoting open-source collaboration.
-For more details, see `LICENSE.md`.
+All the code within this repository is released under the MIT License, promoting open-source collaboration.
+For more details, see [LICENSE.md](LICENSE.md).

 ## 🙏 Acknowledgments